mbogden/galaxyJSPAM/notes.md

   - Alter brightness of galaxies based on orbserved luminosities.
 	- Consider placing lum in img param file since param files should be unique as is.

+  - initial and model images have noticably different brightnesses.
+	- May have something to do how the image is normalized...

   - (Done) Have seperate radial constants for each galaxy
   - (DONE) Add ability to create model image from inital particle file.
   - (DONE) Delete unzipped file